ecliptik/ecliptik.github.io/_posts/2021-02-09-Launching-a-Gemini-Capsule.md

 * Basic header/footer support
 * Build a [gemfeed](https://tildegit.org/solderpunk/gemfeed) to syndicate in Geminispace

-Iterating on the [tools I wrote for gopher](https://www.ecliptik.com/Making-a-Gopherhole-and-Phlog/) by including using `md2gemini` to convert to `Gemtext` got me partially there, but was still missing some more features.
-After more iterations, I had [updatesmallweb.sh](https://github.com/ecliptik/ecliptik.github.io/blob/master/_scripts/updatesmallweb.sh) that converts Jekyll posts to gopher and gemini.
+Iterating on the [tools I wrote for Gopher](https://www.ecliptik.com/Making-a-Gopherhole-and-Phlog/) by including using `md2gemini` to convert to `Gemtext` got me partially there, but was still missing some more features.
+After more iterations, I had [updatesmallweb.sh](https://github.com/ecliptik/ecliptik.github.io/blob/master/_scripts/updatesmallweb.sh) that converts Jekyll posts to Gopher and Gemini.
 Now whenever I publish a post on Jekyll, I can run this script to convert the post to Gopher and Gemini.
 Doing `git push` to github, then `git pull` on RTC and everything is up-to-date.

 Here's the script in action building the gopherhole and capsule,